 All volunteers are required to have a criminal records check, which we will arrange with you.

-Read about volunteer experiences and challenges in our Peru Community Education Volunteering Reviews.
+Read about volunteer experiences and challenges in our Peru Community Education Reviews.

-Volunteers work in partnership with local full-time staff to support lessons and educational games and to bring a new perspective and creativity to teaching and activities at the project.
-Volunteers expand the children’s horizons, acting as positive role models.
+Volunteers work in partnership with local full-time staff to support lessons and educational games as well as to bring a new perspective and creativity to teaching and activities at the project.
+Volunteers expand the children’s horizons by acting as positive role models.
 The educational support they receive from volunteers boosts the children’s confidence at school and improves their chances of academic and social success.

-The volunteer apartment is basic but in a great location, in the centre of town a short walk from both the project and local shops.
+The volunteer apartment is basic but in a great central location, a short walk from both the project and local shops.
 Bedrooms are shared with 2-3 volunteers per room and there are shared bathrooms.
-The apartment has a fully equipped kitchen and living area.
-The apartment has an internet connection, but it is not always reliable!
+The apartment has a fully equipped kitchen and living area and intermittent internet connection.

 Not included: Flights, travel insurance, visa (if required), criminal records check, food.
 Budgeting guidance is provided in our Volunteering Guide which we will email you when you apply.